Knowing the carrot family (part 1)

 The name umbellifer was given in allusion to the shape of the inflorescence found in this family.
 Arising on stalks which are all attached to a central point at the top of the main stem, the aggregate of umbels typically create an overall shape akin to an umbrella.
 This diagnostic feature applies to all members of the carrot family.

 The compound umbel flowering structure is unique to the carrot family although umbelliferous plants can sometimes be confused with unrelated plants from different families displaying flowers which botanists will often describe as ‘umbel-like’.
+When you know your carrots you will soon be able to tell the difference.

 Notably, this includes the inflorescence known as corymbs, as carried by plants such as yarrow (Asteracea), elder and Viburnum species (Caprifoliacea), amongst others.
 Upon close examination these plants can be seen to have flowering stalks which do not arise from the same spot on the main stem, therefore telling us they are not umbellifers.